rsn86/MWB-DBDocPy/README.md

 I've never programmed in Python before, take it in mind and please be kind.
 Any suggestions are welcome.
 Please leave your contribution.

+**This plugin doesn't work with version 6.x.
+You may take a look at http://tmsanchezdev.blogspot.com.br/2015/03/html-report-from-mysqlworkbench-6x.html for a plugin compatible with version 6.x.**